Wesley-M/wesley-m.github.io/static/media/lawyers_problem.9d40568822b3ef06aa06.md

 - How to keep row order ?
 Max, Min, Average
 - How to cast average into a int ?

-I considered that any lawyer with the maximum number of customers number is fine.
+I considered that any lawyer with the maximum number of customers is fine.
 I learned about the UNION keyword and its features.
 Created an artificial column just to keep order with ORDER BY.
-And casted the average with the CAST function.
+And cast the average with the CAST function.

 At the end, my solution was: